adler-j/ryanwattersme/content/singletons/about.md

 ## Me

 My name is Ryan.
-I am a content strategist, editor, writer, and web publisher in Chicago, IL.
+I am a content strategist, editor, writer, web publisher, nerd, Japanophile, inchoate front-end developer, and (arguably) the worst guitarist in Chicago, IL.

+I decided to build this blog 10 years after a friend implored me to do so.
+Thank you for your patience.

 For the record, this site is classier and cleaner than my apartment.